thenocturnaldevgypsy/code-lab-lecture-exercises/README.md

 - Please link back (if you can fork, the better) to this repo.

 ## ![SECTION Get in Touch](https://custom-icon-badges.demolab.com/badge/-Get%20in%20Touch-2471AE?logo=pencil&logoColor=white&labelColor=2471AE)
 I'd love to hear your thoughts on the project and get your suggestions.
-Feel free to [create new issue](https://github.com/thenocturnaldevgypsy-io/duskgrimoires-java-lab-exercises/issues/new) on this repo or you can also contact me at [my AMA repo](https://github.com/thenocturnaldevgypsy-io/ama-ask-me-anything).
+Feel free to [create new issue](https://github.com/thenocturnaldevgypsy-io/duskgrimoires-java-lab-exercises/issues/new) on this repo or you can also contact me by [creating a new discussion](https://github.com/thenocturnaldevgypsy-io/thenocturnaldevgypsy-io/discussions/new?category=ask-me-anything-ama-and-q-a) at **💬 Ask Me Anything!
+(AMA and Q&A)** category under my GitHub Profile Repo's Discussions.